ida/adi.forumail/README.md

 Enter at least the user-id, the user-mailaddress and make sure, to check the box at the group 'Forumailers'.
 Click save.
-Repeat as je belieeft.

 Usage
 =====

 Add post via Web-UI
 -------------------

-Click 'Add new post', fill out form, save.
+Click plus-symbol on top, fill out title- and text-field, apply tags, save.

 Reply to post via Web-UI
 ------------------------

-Click 'Reply', fill out form, save.
+Click 'Reply', fill out text-field, save.

 Add post via mail
 -----------------

-Send a mail to your inboxes address.
+Send a mail to your inbox'es address.

 Optionally add categories in the last line of your mail like this: